Preventing Drowning From Underwater Breath-Holding

 A strong swimmer at your school or campus pool swims laps underwater to increase his lung capacity.
 Lifeguards pay little attention to him and focus on weaker swimmers.
 Another lap swimmer notices the underwater swimmer lying motionless at the bottom of the pool.
 By the time lifeguards pull him from the pool, the swimmer has drowned in water only a few feet deep.

-What Causes Shallow Water Blackouts?
+What Causes Underwater Blackouts?

 Breathing lets the body inhale oxygen and exhale carbon dioxide.
 As the body’s level of carbon dioxide increases, it triggers a natural impulse to breathe.

 Many swimmers who hold their breath underwater learn they can stay under for longer if they breathe rapidly or take deep breaths before descending.
-The swimmers mistakenly believe rapid or deep breaths increase the amount of oxygen in their lungs.
+The swimmers mistakenly believe hyperventilating or deep breathing increases the amount of oxygen in their lungs.
+This activity doesn’t add much oxygen to the lungs — in fact, it significantly decreases the body’s carbon dioxide, which suppresses the body’s impulse to breathe.

 Training Aquatics Staff

-Another practical challenge for lifeguards is detecting a swimmer experiencing SWB.
+Another practical challenge for lifeguards is detecting a swimmer experiencing UHB.
 While movies may portray drowning victims as flailing around, screaming for help, and struggling to stay afloat, the reality is usually different.
-Typically, SWB occurs underwater, where a struggling swimmer can’t be easily seen.
+Typically, UHB occurs underwater, where a struggling swimmer can’t easily be seen.
 Many training programs miss the mark, teaching scanning patterns and other drowning concepts that emphasize the pool’s surface rather than its bottom.
-Even in crystal clear water, a swimmer at the bottom of a pool can go unseen due to reflections, glare, and refractions at the water’s surface.

 To help lifeguards, many public pools have installed Poseidon, a computer-aided drowning detection system.
 The system uses computer vision technology and a network of cameras mounted above and below the pool’s surface to analyze underwater activity and alert the lifeguard in seconds of a swimmer in trouble.

-Even if they trained on SWB, lifeguards shouldn’t agree to supervise anyone who wants to engage in prolonged underwater swimming.
+Even if they trained on UHB, lifeguards shouldn’t agree to supervise anyone who wants to engage in prolonged underwater swimming.
 Submersion for even a half minute can lead to drowning.
-Guards owe attention to all swimmers, so keeping special watch over a single swimmer engaged in endurance breath-holding isn’t appropriate.
-Because many water safety training programs don’t address SWB directly, consider providing supplemental training on the subject or retain an independent expert to do so.
+Guards owe attention to all swimmers, so keeping special watch over a single swimmer engaged in endurance breath holding isn’t appropriate.

 Managing Your Aquatic Facility

-Many SWB incidents occur in a swimming pool rather than at a beach, lake, or other natural setting.
+Many UHB incidents occur in a swimming pool rather than at a beach, lake, or other natural setting.
 Because pools provide a predetermined path and distance, they’re particularly attractive to swimmers setting goals for underwater swimming or challenging others to do so.

-Protect swimmers from the dangers of SWB by improving your pool facility and managing the activities of those who use it.
+Protect swimmers from the dangers of UHB by improving your pool facility and managing the activities of those who use it.
 Review the rules and regulations governing pool use, examine your facility’s layout and equipment, and consider taking these steps:

-- Prohibit prolonged underwater breath-holding.
+- Prohibit prolonged underwater breath holding.
 If a swimmer is underwater for more than a few seconds, lifeguards should jump in and force the swimmer to the surface.

 - Don’t let lifeguards keep a special watch over any swimmer.
-Lifeguards should refuse to do so if asked and be prepared to explain why your pool prohibits underwater breath-holding.
+Lifeguards should refuse to do so if asked and be prepared to explain why your pool prohibits underwater breath holding.

 - Immediately recover any swimmer sitting or lying on the bottom of the pool.
 Do this even in shallow water.
 It only takes seconds for a swimmer’s underwater activity to lead to serious injury or death.